 The goal of learning to read is to get meaning from the text.
 Some students are good to great decoders, but struggle to understand what they are reading, and can’t answer questions involving higher order thinking (such as inferencing, prediction, or problem solving).
 We use the Lindamood-Bell Visualizing & Verbalizing comprehension program, which considers a weakness in concept imagery to be a primary cause of comprehension difficulties.
 The V/V program in classes helps children with special needs develop this skill, which improves comprehension.

 For Difficulties in Math

-We offer both curriculum-based math groups for student working at or close to grade level; and remedial math groups for students who are working below grade level.
+We offer both special education classes and curriculum-based math groups for student working at or close to grade level; and remedial math groups for students who are working below grade level.
 TouchMath is a multi-sensory math program used in the early grades, where students are taught to use ‘touch points’ to see, say, hear and touch numbers in order to develop concepts.
 JUMP Math is used as a base math program in all curriculum-based classes.

 For Struggles with Social Skills

 Does your child find it difficult to make or keep friends?
 Are they confused by social rules?
 Are they missing social cues?
 Do they find it difficult to be flexible?
 Our Social Education curriculum incorporates Michelle Garcia Winner’s ‘Social Thinking’ framework and strategies, which focus on developing social cognition skills.
 Taught in Social Ed classes using games and role plays, concepts are coached and facilitated by staff throughout the day.

 For Challenges with Planning, Organizing & Executive Functioning

 Students with ADD or ADHD often struggle with self-motivation, starting tasks, retaining concepts in their working memory, planning and problem-solving and self-regulation.
 Various approaches are built in to our classes to support each of these issues – from our structure to our teaching methods to our reinforcement program.